AI strategy and leadership

 Discuss this article with AI

 Blackstone had already booked $200M in bottom-line AI impact across its portfolio companies before the Anthropic-Blackstone joint venture was announced in early May 2026.
-The announcement did not start a clock.
+The announcement didn't start a clock.
 It told the market the clock had been running.

 That distinction matters more than the $1.5bn headline figure.

-If your competitors are inside that programme and you are not, you are competing against embedded Anthropic engineers with a Copilot rollout and a slide deck.
+If your competitors are inside that programme and you are not, you're competing against embedded Anthropic engineers with a Copilot rollout and a slide deck.

 Most mid-market leaders read the news and filed it as enterprise-scale, PE-world activity.
 Interesting.
 Distant.
 Not relevant to this week's operations.
 I understand that instinct.
-It is the wrong conclusion.
+It's the wrong conclusion.

-The question is not whether this applies to you.
-It is how long it has already been applying without your awareness.
+The question isn't whether this applies to you.
+It's how long it has already been applying without your awareness.

 TL;DR